Airfield Construction Branch RAF: Airfield Construction Squadrons 1951-66

 In November 1951, 5355 Wing was established at RAF Kasfareet, Suez, with Nos.
 1 and 2 Squadrons.
 In June 1953, the Squadrons were renamed respectively Nos 5001 and 5002 Airfield Maintenance Squadrons.
-5001 Squadron was based at Kasfareet, 5002 Squadron at RAF Abu Seir.
+5001 Squadron was based at Kasfareet, 5002 Squadron at RAF Abu Sueir.

 5002 Squadron was disbanded in October 1955 and in October 1956, it was re-formed at RAF Wellesbourne Mountford to prepare for duty in Egypt in support of British forces following President Nasser's nationalisation of the Suez Canal.
 The British action in Egypt was halted before the Squadron could be deployed and it was disbanded again in 1958.

 In May 1954, 5001 was renamed 5001 Airfield Construction (Light) Squadron.
 In August 1955, it moved to RAF El Adem and in September to RAF Idris at Tripoli.
 In April 1959, it moved to RAF Akrotiri in Cyprus.

 In 1961, 5001 Squadron, based at RAF Akrotiri in Cyprus, had a large, long term detachment at RAF El Adem south of Tobruk in Libya.
 In addition to carrying out a variety of construction tasks in Cyprus and at El Adem, the Squadron undertook work at Tabriz and Babol-Sar in Iran.
 In 1962, in Exercise Egg Flip, a detachment of the Squadron constructed a large earth landing strip at Bomba on the Libyan coast near Derna.
 Later that year, a small detachment marked out a landing strip in the far south of Libya at Kufra as an emergency diversion for planes unable to land at El Adem.
 In 1963, a large detachment of the Squadron moved at short notice to the Far East to undertake work at Kuching in Sarawak and at Labuan and Tawau in North Borneo in support of RAF operations following the Indonesian confrontation in Borneo.
 In September 1963, the Squadron moved to RAF Seletar in Singapore where it remained until the Branch was disbanded.

 In September 1953, 5003 Squadron was formed at RAF Lichfield but, in November 1957, it completed a move to RAF Wellesbourne Mountford, where it became part of Training Wing and numbered up to 500 personnel.
 Its detachments undertook a variety of construction tasks in the UK.
 Between 1958 and 1961, these included projects at RAF Acklington, Abingdon, Booker, Coningsby, Faldingworth, Finningley, Hemswell, Lindholme, Lyneham, Martlesham Heath, Nocton Hall, North Luffenham, Swinderby and Syerston.